Installing CadQuery

 In Linux/MacOS, the local directory installation method looks something like this:

-# Install the script to ~/miniforge
+# Install to ~/mambaforge

-bash miniforge.sh -b -p $HOME/miniforge
+bash mambaforge.sh -b -p $HOME/mambaforge

-source $HOME/miniforge/bin/activate
+source $HOME/mambaforge/bin/activate

 On Windows, download the installer and double click it on the file browser or install non-interactively as follows:

-:: Install
+:: Install to %USERPROFILE%\Mambaforge

-curl -L -o miniforge.exe https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe
+curl -L -o mambaforge.exe https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe

-start /wait "" miniforge.exe /InstallationType=JustMe /RegisterPython=0 /NoRegistry=1 /NoScripts=1 /S /D=%USERPROFILE%\Miniforge3
+start /wait "" mambaforge.exe /InstallationType=JustMe /RegisterPython=0 /NoRegistry=1 /NoScripts=1 /S /D=%USERPROFILE%\Mambaforge

 :: Activate

-cmd /K ""%USERPROFILE%/Miniforge3/Scripts/activate.bat" "%USERPROFILE%/Miniforge3""
+cmd /K ""%USERPROFILE%/Mambaforge/Scripts/activate.bat" "%USERPROFILE%/Mambaforge""

 It might be worthwhile to consider using /NoScripts=0